Gynko/friidrett/README.md

 ## 3.1.
 Top level Components

-1. At the top level we have index.js, which renders the App component.
+1. At the top level we have `index.js`, which renders the `App` component.
 It is the entry point of the app.
-2. The App component renders the Router component, which renders the different pages of the app, which are all using various components.
-This reflects the folder structure of the app: we have a folder for pages and a folder for components.
+2. The `App` component renders the `Router` component, which renders the different pages of the app, which are all using various sub-components.
+This reflects the folder structure of the app: we have a folder for `pages` and a folder for `components`.

 ### 3.1.1.
 The App component

 We decided on having the App component to be responsible for:

-1. Injecting the 2 global css stylesheets of the app: the remedy.css and the globalVariables.css.
+1. Injecting the 2 global css stylesheets of the app: the `remedy.css` and the `globalVariables.css`.
 2. rendering the routing to be handled separately.

 ## 3.2.
 Global CSS